 M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

-In the morning of 23 March 2021 M/S Ever Given entered the Suez Canal for a peaceful, toll paid transit from south to north with pilot aboard that it had done before.
-A few minutes later the ship for unknown reasons got stuck in the canal!
-And the Suez Canal Authority, SCA, decided to blame the ship owner, the Master, the ship charterer and and cargo owners for it.
+In the morning of 23 March 2021 M/S Ever Given at Suez anchorage took on a Suez Canal Pilot that told the ship to enter the Suez Canal in a convoy for a peaceful, toll paid transit from south, Suez, to north, Port Said at 8-9 knots speed that it had done before many times.
+A few minutes later the ship for unknown reasons at 13-14 knots speed got stuck in the canal!
+And the Suez Canal Authority, SCA, decided to blame (1) the ship owner, (2) the Master, (3) the ship charterer and (4) and cargo owners for it.

 How stupid can SCA be?

 The ship is since 13 April 2021 wrongfully arrested in the Suez Canal by an Egyptian court at the request of a stupid Canal Authority, which alleges it has suffered "damages" of $916 million, which includes $300 million for "salvage", $300 million for loss of reputation and $316 million for "canal damages".

 In my opinion the arrest is not only stupid but illegal.
 An honest Egyptian court cannot order an arrest of a ship like that.
 There is no evidence of any serious damages to the canal, costs of salvage and loss of reputation!
 Not even the ship itself is damaged, nor its cargo!
 And why arrest the ship at all?
 If the owner doesn't pay, you can always arrest another of his ships, when passing the canal in the future.